Konikar Ramdhenu

-Konikar Ramdhenu (Assamese: কণিকাৰ ৰামধেনু) is a 2003 Indian Assamese language film directed by Jahnu Barua.
-It was released in 2003.
+Konikar Ramdhenu is a 2002 Indian Assamese language film directed by Jahnu Barua.
+It was released on 20 December 2002.
 The film was shown in Indian Panorama section of IFFI during October 2002 in Delhi and Mumbai International Festival in 2003.
 It is the last instalment of his trilogy, the other two being Xagoroloi Bohu Door (1995) and Pokhi (1998).
 Konikar Ramdhenu depicts the horrors that happen in a juvenile home.

 Plot

 The story revolves around an imaginative and intelligent 11-year-old boy Kukoi (played by Ronik) who runs away from his village home and starts working in a motor garage in a city.
 One day the owner attempts to molest Kukoi.
 In self-defence, Kokoi hits the owner with an iron rod killing him on the spot.
 Kukoi is produced before court and then sent to state juvenile home where he is traumatized.
 Biswa Boro, the warden of the home, is an understanding man.
 He coaxes the boy into a confession of the true circumstances of the painful event.
 Kukoi is brought before the magistrate who orders his release and custody to his parents or any authorised guardian.
 Biswa goes to Kukoi's village where he discovers that the boy's mother died years ago and his stepfather has disowned him.
 Biswa, who is now retired and does not have children, decides to adopt Kukoi.